 Winter Wrapping your Garden to Help in the Frost

 Some tender plants are not suitable for lifting and storing.
 This includes tender climbers, some shrubs like Pittosporum tobira, fruit bushes and tree ferns.
 For these larger species, wrapping in specifically designed horticultural fleece will help protect from damage.
 The advantage of this material is that it allows the plant to breath.
 At the same time it offers protection, whereas more solid material such as polythene can gather condensation underneath and compound the problem.
 The heavy duty fleece material is also easy to fit and secure.
 Once the season is over it can be washed and reused.

 Just moving your tender plants into your greenhouse is unlikely to give them the protection they need in event of severe cold.
 By heating your greenhouse, you can help keep them in peak condition through winter, but this can be a costly option.
 One cost effective form of greenhouse heating is specially designed bubble insulation.
 Reduce the risk of frost damage to your plants by clipping a layer to the inside of your greenhouse frame, this will also cut your greenhouse heating bills.

 It is also worth having a good heating system in place in your greenhouse.
 An electric heater will help move air around your greenhouse, avoiding the existence of cold spots.

-There are other areas of your garden as well as plants that need some care during cold.
+There are other areas of your garden as well as plants that need some care during the cold winter months.
 To prevent garden taps freezing over, we recommend insulated tap protectors.
-Finally, keep your paths and driveway safe by having some de-icing salt stored away, ready to sprinkle over any persistent icy patches.
+Finally ensure to keep your paths and driveway safe by having some de icing salt stored away ready to sprinkle over any persistent icy patches.